CMGeval/Evaluating-CMG/README.md

 ## Data & Models:

-The data used for our experiments can be downloaded from the Dataset folder.
+Our data is extracted from the [MSR](https://github.com/DeepSoftwareAnalytics/CommitMsgEmpirical) dataset.
+The data used for our experiments can be found in the "Dataset" folder.

-- The "human_annotations.csv" file contains the human annotated raw data of size 100.
+- The "human_annotations.csv" file contains the human annotated scores for 100 pairs of reference and predicted commit messages.
-- The MCMD dataset for various programming languages (PLs) for each of the models is the form "Model_MCMD(number).csv", where the numbers stand for the respective PLs.
+-  A subset of the original [MCMD](https://zenodo.org/record/5025758#.YWmXxxpBw2w) dataset has been used for our experiments.
+The .csv files for pairs of reference and predicted sentences is of the general form "model_MCMD(Number).csv", where "model" could be any of the CMG models listed below and "(Number)" takes one the values 1-5 according to the choice of the programming language (PL).

 | Number | PL |
 | ------------- | ----------------- |